binaricorn/agent/README.md

 ## DIRECTIONS FOR NEWCOMERS TO PYTHON:

-1. Open Terminal and install Python3 with Homebrew (package manager for OSX) in your home directory.
+1. Launch Terminal and install Python3 with [Homebrew](http://brew.sh/) in your home directory.
+Homebrew is a package manager for OS X.

 ``brew install python3``

-2. cd into the ml101/altai/notebooks folder you cloned from Francis' repo.
+2. Navigate into the notebooks folder you cloned from the ml101 repo.

+``cd /your-directory-name/ml101/altai/notebooks``

-3. Install virtualenv.
+3. Install the Python package virtualenv.
 The virtual environment creates isolated Python environments for each of your projects.
-Consider this step to be best practice. sudo pip3 install virtualenv
+Consider this step to be best practice.

+``sudo pip3 install virtualenv``

-4. Create your virtualenv and call it "venv" virtualenv -p python3 venv
+4. Create an instance of your virtualenv and call it "venv"

+``virtualenv -p python3 venv``

-5. Activate your virtualenv.
+5. Activate venv.
-source venv/bin/activate
 After doing this, you will see (venv) preceeding each line in your Terminal output.

+``source venv/bin/activate``

 6. Right now you are in ml101/altai/notebooks, cd ../ out of that folder into ml101/altai and install the requirements for each example.
 If you look in Finder, you'll see that there is a requirements.txt in the /altai folder pip install -r requirements.txt